jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.2.5 Registration, proofing, and establishment of identity
   - Within an organization, new employees prove their identity with appropriate documentation during the hiring process
     - in-person identity proofing includes things like passport, DL, birth cert etc
-  - Online orgs often use knowledge-based authentication (KBA) for identity-proofing of someone new (e.g. a new customer creating a new bank/savings account)
+  - Online orgs often use **knowledge-based authentication (KBA)** for identity-proofing of someone new (e.g. a new customer creating a new bank/savings account)
     - example questions include past vehicle purchases, amount of mortgage payment, previous addresses, DL numbers
     - they then query authoritative information (e.g. credit bureaus or gov agencies) for matches
-  - Cognitive Passwords: security questions that are gathered during account creation, which are later used as questions for authentication (e.g. name of pet, color of first car etc)
+  - **Cognitive Passwords**: security questions that are gathered during account creation, which are later used as questions for authentication (e.g. name of pet, color of first car etc)
     - one of the flaws associated with cognitive passwords is that the information is often available on social media sites or general internet searches
 - 5.2.6 Federated Identity Management (FIM)
   - Federated Identity Management (FIM) systems (a form of SSO) are often used by cloud-based apps